 - Stir in flour and cook for 1 minute.

-- Add milk, salt, and pepper.
-Whisk until mixture barely comes to a boil.
+- Add milk, salt, and pepper to the pan.
+Whisk until the mixture barely comes to a boil.

-- Reduce heat and simmer 5 minutes, whisking until the sauce thickens.
+- Reduce heat and simmer for 5 minutes, whisking until the sauce thickens.

 - Add the Fontina cheese into the sauce and stir until it melts into the sauce.
 Keep warm.